-Once a Workspace virtual machine (VM) has been approved and is in 'running' status, request to load data to the workspace VM.
-Anyone added to the project can make a data load request
+Once a Workspace virtual machine (VM) has been approved and is in a 'Running' state, you may request to load data to the Workspace.
+Anyone added to the project can make a data load request.

 What data can I load?

 - Data packages: load any data package listed or referred to in the 'permitted use' section of your approved data license

 - A token match table (for data matching projects): load a token match table if you are using the Senate Matching service to execute a data match on Senate

 Yes, you can update a package and load it to a VM in the workspace; however, your permitted use in the data license must allow for package updates / new versions to be added.

 - To add/remove files or tables: Create a new version of the package to modify file or table references.
 Add the new package version to your project, and request a load to the workspace.
 Note: any existing data in the workspace will remain.

 - To update table data only: Load a new file to the table using Manage Data.
 In your project, request a package load to the workspace (a new package version does not need to be created).
 Note: If there are existing tables in your workspace by the same name, data will be replaced (not appended).